 The Superintendent or designee shall be authorized to receive a contract employee's resignation effective at the end of the school year or submitted after the last day of the school year and before the penalty-free resignation date.
 The resignation requires no further action by the District and is accepted upon receipt.
-The Superintendent, assistant superintendent for employee services, or executive director for human resources shall be authorized to accept a contract employee's resignation submitted or effective at any other time.
-The Superintendent, assistant superintendent for employee services, or executive director for human resources shall either accept the resignation or submit the matter to the Board in order to pursue sanctions allowed by law.
+The Superintendent, Chief of employee services, or executive director for human resources shall be authorized to accept a contract employee's resignation submitted or effective at any other time.
+The Superintendent, Chief of employee services, or executive director for human resources shall either accept the resignation or submit the matter to the Board in order to pursue sanctions allowed by law.